Daniel J. Frey

 They saw the worst in each other.

-Then the owner of the boat, the adult, told the wind to be silent.
+Then, the boat's owner, the adult at the wheel, told the wind to be silent.

 The rage stopped.